American Football Odds Comparison 2017 | Best Betting American Football Odds

 Paddy Power is another bookie that’s a worthy choice for betting on the NFL.
 Paddy Power has Acca Insurance available or 5+ fold Match Coupons with odds of 1/5 in fractional odds or 1.2 in decimal odds.
 This promotion is only valid for pre-match accumulators but it’s certainly a good deal to get up to £25 back on losing bets.
 Besides the match coupon, you can also bet on the handicap markets.
 You can also bet on players’ total receiving or rushing yards, various bets based on the different quarters, and then halves.
 You’ll have plenty of facets to handicap on Paddy Power.
 It’s also showing that as one of Britain’s most popular bookies, you can take advantage of the NFL’s push into the UK market on the sportsbooks.

 Of course we couldn’t leave off our favourite bookmaker in our American football odds comparison.
+At Bet365, you'll find some of the best American football odds.
 Their sportsbook for American football is divided by the lines for the total, main props, score props, team props, and game props.
 You also have futures for the AFC and NFC outright winners as well as the division champions.
 And for Canadian league fans, there’s also a Win Outright futures market available for you.
 Besides the NFL, Bet365 also has markets available for NCAA (college), WLAF, AFL, UFL, and Canadian Football (CFL), however on the day of our research, since it was a Sunday, there were only NFL games available.
 You can also receive up to a 50% parlay bonus for winnings on 2 or more for select North American sports.
 For the case of North American football, it works for certain lines for the NFL, NCAA football, and Canadian football.
 Depending on the type of bet, a certain bonus will be added to your winnings.
+There are also opportunity for even odds in some matches.
 If you’d like to have a look at the Terms and Conditions, or see what other North American sports that are also available, you can check here.

-As the UK’s most-trusted bookie, there’s no surprise that William Hill is a good option to bet on American football for a number of reasons.
-As for regular NFL betting, there are 85 markets as your disposal, going even further beyond the three standard betting lines.
+As the UK’s most-trusted bookie, there’s no surprise that William Hill is home to some of the best American football betting odds for a number of reasons.
+As for regular NFL American football betting, there are 85 markets as your disposal, going even further beyond the three standard betting lines.
 You can place bets by quarters and by halves, so rest assured that you have plenty of options.
 Not only are there 85 NFL markets, there are also ten markets open for fantasy football, so there are plenty of ways for you to jump on the fantasy bandwagon just like your counterparts on the other side of the pond.

 William Hill also has two NFL promotions to whet your appetite: the first is NFL Acca Insurance for accumulators of 6 picks or more.
 If one of the selections loses, you’ll get a free bet as compensation for the bet you lose on Money Line, Match Spread, and Total Points markets.
 The other, the Touchdown Scorer 2nd Chance, simply makes an already popular promotion on football available on the North American game.
 If your player scores the second touchdown instead of the first, you’ll see a refund of up to £50 in your bet slip as a free bet.
 If one of them loses, you’ll get a free bet as compensation for the bet you lose on Money Line, Match Spread, and Total Points markets.